 Here this company was ordered to disperse, and part took leave and went for Arnaby; the rest, Sullivan, Allan M'Donald, and Edward Burke, the guide, staying to attend the Prince.
+About 2 o'clock in the afternoon, the Prince set forward with his 3 companions, having dressed himself in Burke's cloaths, and went to Donald Cameron's at Glen-Bean, in Lochiel's country, where they arrived about 9 in the evening.

-About two o'clock in the afternoon, the Prince set forward with his three companions, having dressed himself in Burke's cloaths, and went to Donald Cameron's at Glenbien, in Lochiel's country, where they arrived about nine in the evening.
+On the 18th, the Prince went to Mewboll, in Clen-Ronald's country, where he staid all night; was well entertained, and got some sleep, which he had not had for 5 days and nights; he and his army having been in action, under arms, marching and countermarching, without sleep or much meat, for 48 hours before the battle.

-On the 18th, the Prince went to Mewboll, in Clenronnald's country, where he stayed all night, was well entertained, and got some sleep, which he had not got for five days and nights; he and his army having been in action, under arms, marching and counter-marching, without sleep or much meat, for forty-eight hours before the battle.
+The next day, being the 19th, the Prince waited some hours in hopes of getting intelligence of some of his friends, but hearing nothing, he was obliged to set out on foot (the horseroad not only being about, but so bad, as to be scarce if at all passable) and, therefore, walked over almost inaccessible mountains to the Glen of Morar, or Kenlock-Morar, and thence to Beisdale, or Boradale, in Arisaig, Clen-

-The next day, being the 19th, the Prince waited some hours in hopes of getting intelligence of some of his friends, but hearing nothing, he was obliged to set out on foot (the horse-road not only being about, but so bad, as to be scarce if at all passable) and, therefore, walked over almost inaccessible mountains to the Glen of Morar, or Kenlock-Morar, and thence to Boisdale, or Bordale, in Arisaig, Clen-ronnald's country, through as bad ways as can be conceived.
-Hither Mr Eneas M'Donald, the banker, came to the Prince, who had wrote for him, and returned again that night to his brother's house at Kinlock-Moidart.
-About two days after that, Lord Elcho and O'Neil got to Kinlock-Moidart.
+Ronald's country, thro' as bad ways as can be conceived.
+Hither Mr Eneas M'Donald, the banker, came to the Prince, who had wrote for him, and returned again the said night to his brother's house at Kinlock-Moidart.
+About two days after that, lord Elcho and O'Neil got to Kinlock-Moidart.

-Here the Prince waited several days, till Captain O'Neil came to him, by Sir Thomas Sheridan's directions, and told him that all hopes of drawing his troops together again were now over; on which he resolved at last to go to the western islands, whence, he thought, he could get a vessel for France.
+Here the Prince waited several days, 'till captain O'Neil came to him, by sir Thomas Sheridan's directions, and told him that all hopes of drawing his troops together again were now over; on which he resolved at last to go to the western islands, whence, he thought, he could get a vessel for France.

-Strong were the debates here, about quitting the continent of Scotland for the isles.
-The Highlanders were against so dangerous a step; but, at last, Sullivan's advice, whose head had injured his master more than once, prevailed; asserting a greater probability of getting ships about the isles, and the great danger of staying on the continent; but the Prince following this advice, had like to have lost his life many ways, and many times, as we shall find in the sequel.
+Strong were the debates here, about quitting the continent of Scotland for the isles: The Highlanders were against so dangerous a step; but, at last, Sullivan's advice, whose head had injured his master more than once, prevailed; asserting a greater probability of getting ships about the isles, and the great danger of staying on the continent; but the Prince following this advice, had like to have lost his life many ways, and many times, as we shall find in the sequel.

-In one day three several messengers got to Donald M'Leod, who had been with Mr Eneas M'Donald to the isles, to fetch some money from the isle of Barra, and was returning when the battle was ended: these three were sent to order M'Leod to repair to the Prince at Boradale.
+In one day three several messengers got to Donald M'Leod, who had been with Mr Eneas M'Donald to the isles, to fetch some money from the isle of Barra, and was returning when the battle was ended: these 3 were sent to order M'Leod to repair to the Prince at Boradale.